 Small leaks in your funnel can compound over time to cost you a huge amount of revenue.
 Here’s a calculation below — these are the average numbers for 5,000 visitors.

 A conversion funnel is an idea.
 It’s a way to visualize and comprehend the flow and conversion of prospects into customers.
 If you can understand and analyze the process, you can take actions to improve that flow.

 See the difference in size from the top to the bottom?
 Only a small number of visitors to your website & landing page are likely to make it to the action step.
 That’s the bad news.
-The good news is, you can make the bottom of the funnel wider — more on tips and tactics for that later.
+The good news is, you can make the bottom of the funnel (the sales funnel) wider using conversion funnel optimization.
+More on tips and tactics for that later.

 No matter how they get to you, as many as 73% of leads are not even ready to be sold.